derrod/legendary/README.md

                         Specify which bottle to use for CrossOver

+Command: list
+usage: legendary list [-h] [--platform <Platform>] [--include-ue] [-T] [--csv]
+                      [--tsv] [--json] [--force-refresh]

+optional arguments:
+  -h, --help            show this help message and exit --platform <Platform>
+                        Platform to fetch game list for (default: Mac on macOS, otherwise Windows) --include-ue          Also include Unreal Engine content
+                        (Engine/Marketplace) in list
+  -T, --third-party, --include-non-installable
+                        Include apps that are not installable (e.g. that have to be activated on Origin) --csv                 List games in CSV format
+  --tsv                 List games in TSV format --json                List games in JSON format --force-refresh       Force a refresh of all game metadata

 Command: list-files
 usage: legendary list-files [-h] [--force-download] [--platform <Platform>]
                             [--manifest <uri>] [--csv] [--tsv] [--json]